-The Southern Hub will feature exchange based trading, so it is important that there is real time assessment of participants' ability to settle the trade.
-This would give an added incentive for market participants to ensure that they have sufficient security to trade at the Southern Hub.
+The target model includes exchange based trading, so it is important that there is real time assessment of participants' ability to settle the trade.
+This would give an added incentive for market participants to have sufficient security to trade at the Southern Hub.
 There is also an incentive to balance the cost of providing security with the costs of managing frequent margin calls.